Al Sharpton: Tawana Brawley rape case

 On November 28, 1987, Tawana Brawley, a 15-year-old black girl, was found smeared with feces, lying in a garbage bag, her clothing torn and burned and with various slurs and epithets written on her body in charcoal.
 Brawley claimed she had been assaulted and raped by six white men, some of them police officers, in the town of Wappinger, New York.

 Attorneys Alton H. Maddox and C. Vernon Mason joined Sharpton in support of Brawley.
 A grand jury was convened; after seven months of examining police and medical records, the jury found "overwhelming evidence" that Brawley had fabricated her story.
 Sharpton, Maddox, and Mason had accused the Dutchess County prosecutor, Steven Pagones, of racism and of being one of the perpetrators of the alleged abduction and rape.
 The three were successfully sued for defamation, and were ordered to pay $345,000 in damages, with the jury finding Sharpton liable for making seven defamatory statements about Pagones, Maddox for two, and Mason for one.
 Sharpton refused to pay his share of the damages; it was later paid by a number of black business leaders including Johnnie Cochran.

 Sharpton said in 2007 that if he had it to do over again, he might have not attacked Pagones personally, but would otherwise have handled the Brawley case the same way.
 He added: "I disagreed with the grand jury on Brawley.
 I believed there was enough evidence to go to trial.
 Grand jury said there wasn't.
 Okay, fine.
 Do I have a right to disagree with the grand jury?
 Many Americans believe O. J. Simpson was guilty.
 A jury said he wasn't.
 So I have as much right to question a jury as they do.
 Does it make somebody a racist?
 No!
 They just disagreed with the jury.
 So did I."

+Michael Hardy, who served as defense lawyer for Sharpton in Pagones' defamation case against him, would becoming a key founding member of National Action Network, serving as Executive Vice President and later also becoming General Counsel in 2008.
+Hardy served with Sharpton's organization until his death in July 2024.